chen-xintian/42-journey/libft/README.md

 #include "libft.h"
 ```

-Then the functions can be called normally:
+The functions can then be called normally:

 ```c
 int	len;